 Questions?
 Contact us at the LTSS Help Desk 1-877-224-0219

-- The TennCare QuILTSS Initiative (Quality Improvement in Long Term Supports and Services) includes outcomes-based reimbursement for services such as Nursing Facility Care and Enhanced Respiratory Care provided in nursing facilities.
+- The TennCare QuILTSS Initiative (Quality Improvement in Long-Term Services and Supports) includes outcomes-based reimbursement for services such as Nursing Facility Care and Enhanced Respiratory Care provided in nursing facilities.

 - The Nursing Facility QuILTSS program is a voluntary program open to nursing facilities that provide services to TennCare Members.
 This program evaluates facilities based on clinical outcomes, satisfaction, member family satisfaction, alongside several other quality related measures.